-Triad Education ("College"), dba WCUI Medical School of Imaging and Smith Chason School of Nursing, is a private institution and believes that the rewards of education are both valuable and enduring.
+Smith Chason College ("College"), is a private institution and believes that the rewards of education are both valuable and enduring.
 It is the College's philosophy that students should enter the job market with confidence knowing they have a solid foundation of theoretical and practical knowledge.
 Students are trained for entry level positions.